julian1/ansible-consolidated/README.md

 ### TODO

-IMPORTANT - copy module can take a content argument, which makes it nicer
-            than blockinfile for general deployment
-            - it also supports template arg expansion

-done - zfs build to use fixed release instead of master

 email, tftp, anon ftp

 reverse-proxy kind of belongs on same node as the dns and dhcp

 http authentication on reverse proxy

 containerise dns and dhcp services? issue of dhcp relay / dhcp multicast?

-smb with only port 445
+smb using only port 445

 vpn

 node definition for catalyst switch

+perhaps make router dns delegate to container dns.

+done  - get rid of double-NAT
-add a routing entry for container subnet in the apu to route to the laptop that hosts container.
+  - use a routing entry for container subnet in the apu to route to the container host.
-  - then other devices on lan can interact with container.
+  - permits other devices on lan to also interact with container
-  - perhaps also make apu dns delegate to container dns.

-  - if we can add a static routing entry on any client, then we should be able to access container subnet
-  - probably point at the subnet dns as well
+done - copy module can take a content argument, which makes it a lot nicer
+            than blockinfile for general deployment
+            - it also supports template arg expansion

+done - zfs build to use fixed release instead of master